If you get into difficulties around the coastline or at sea and require assistance, dial 999 and ask for the Coastguard

 Sea Terminal Building

 +44 1624 686612

-The Coastguard has been in existence in the Isle of Man for over 140 years.
-The Isle of Man Coastguard was formed in 1989 in response to the withdrawal of the HM Coastguard and the closure of its co-ordination centre in Ramsey.
-By agreement, HM Coastguard provides search and rescue co-ordination for all of the waters around the Island from Liverpool, with support and advice from IOM Coastguard and the IOM Marine Operations Centre which operates 24/7 from the Sea Terminal building in Douglas.
+The Isle of Man Coastguard was formed in 1989 in response to the withdrawal of HM Coastguard and the closure of its Maritime Rescue Sub Centre at Ramsey.
+By agreement, HM Coastguard provides search and rescue co-ordination for Manx territorial waters with advice from IOM Coastguard and the IOM Marine Operations Centre which operates 24/7 from the Sea Terminal building in Douglas.

-As part of the Ports Division, the IOM Coastguard is responsible for the provision of search and rescue teams to deal with incidents around the coast and, increasingly, inland.
-There are 5 teams located at
+IOM Coastguard is part of the Ports Division of the Dept. of Infrastructure and is responsible for the provision of search and rescue teams to deal with coastal incidents and, increasingly, inland incidents.
+There are 5 teams located at:

 - Port Erin

-These stations provide a response by Coastguards within 20 minutes to any part of the coast.
-The service responds to an estimated 150 requests for assistance each year and co-operates closely with other emergency services.
+These teams aim to provide a response by Coastguards within 20 minutes to any part of the coast.
+The service responds to approximately 250 requests for assistance each year and works closely with other emergency services.
 The teams are made up of volunteers who live and work in the vicinity of the station.

-Strong links have been retained with the Maritime and Coastguard Agency and its Liverpool sub-centre responsible for co-ordinating all offshore civil maritime search and rescue within Manx territorial waters.
-Regular contact is also maintained with the helicopter squadrons of the RAF and Royal Navy who provide air assistance when required.
-A high degree of liaison also exists with the RNLI lifeboat stations with many operations and exercises being conducted together.
+Strong links have been retained with HM Coastguard through regular contact and visits with Belfast Coastguard Operations Centre, responsible for co-ordinating all offshore civil maritime search and rescue within Manx territorial waters.
+Regular contact is also maintained with the HM Coastguard helicopter bases at Caernarvon and Prestwick who provide air assistance when required.
+A high degree of liaison exists with the RNLI lifeboat stations on the island with many rescues and training exercises being conducted together.